processout/processout-python/README.md

 ProcessOut Python Server
 =====================

-This package manages invoices for the server-side of an application that uses the ProcessOut SDK.
+This module manages invoices for the server-side of an application that uses the ProcessOut SDK.

 ProcessOut makes you able to manage a bunch of payment gateways - such as PayPal, Crypto currencies, Payza or Dwolla, with no efforts.
 Learn more on the [ProcessOut's website](https://www.processout.com).